liuhualin333/4045Proj17-18/README.md

 # Explanations of data

-  all_posts_clean.txt:            contains all question posts which remove tags
+  ` all_posts_clean.txt`:            contains all question posts which remove tags
-  all_answers_clean.txt:          contains all answers posts which remove tags
+  ` all_answers_clean.txt`:          contains all answers posts which remove tags

-  posts_training_clean.txt:             contains training data from question posts with tags removed answers_training_clean.txt:           contains training data from answers posts with tags removed
+  ` posts_training_clean.txt`:             contains training data from question posts with tags removed ` answers_training_clean.txt`:           contains training data from answers posts with tags removed

-  posts_manual_tokenized.txt:    contains all annotated training data from question posts answers_manual_tokenized.txt: contains all annotated training data from answers posts
+  ` posts_manual_tokenized.txt`:    contains all annotated training data from question posts ` answers_manual_tokenized.txt`: contains all annotated training data from answers posts

-  all_posts_top_4_keywords.txt:   contains top 4 keywords of all question posts
+  ` all_posts_top_4_keywords.txt `:   contains top 4 keywords of all question posts

 # Explanations of sourcecode